 When utilizing POCT testing for clients, CannAmm’s processes meet the 2014 Canadian Model standards.
 Throughout the occupational testing industry, chain of custody processes vary.
 A review of your company’s policy and the chain of custody process utilized by various TPAs is in order.

 In the new version of the model, a safety advisory notification can accompany a negative test result.
 This would indicate a lab-based positive test overturned by the MRO due to legitimate medical reasons for the substance(s) being in the donor’s system.
 A safety advisory may also accompany an MRO-overturned result if the donor was taking a legitimate prescription in its intended manner, but the side effects hindered the donor’s ability to safely perform his/her duties.
 At this point, the employer may request the employee receive signed documentation from the prescribing physician indicating that they can safely perform their duties.

 These are the most significant changes to the Canadian Model that will take effect on October 8, 2014.
-For a table of the changes from the 2010 version to the 2014 version, please view our Data Sheet.
 If you feel that a review of your current program is in order, please contact us.
 A CannAmm account representative will be happy to assist you.

 CannAmm will be hosting a free webinar Tuesday October 14, at 1:30 pm MST.
 Please join us to review the changes to the Canadian Model and learn how it will impact you and your employees.
 The webinar can be accessed here.